 EB-5 Process

-Foreign nationals participating in the EB-5 Immigrant Investor Program can choose to make either a direct or an indirect investment.
+Foreign nationals participating in the EB-5 Immigrant Investor Program can choose to make either a direct or a regional center investment.
 Regardless of the investment type, each EB-5 applicant must invest at least $800,000 in a project that creates at least 10 jobs for American workers.

 What Is the Difference between Direct Employment and Indirect Employment?